Summary:

 As a best practice, make sure you include a name in the “from” field that your subscribers are likely to remember and don’t change it too often.
 It could be the name of an individual, your company name, or a combination of the two.

-Like we showed earlier, we send emails with a personal name from our employee and OptinMonster’s brand name:
+Like we showed earlier, we send emails with a personal name from our General Manager and OptinMonster’s brand name:

 Whichever you choose for your brand, shoot for memorability and consistency.